Suggester/Documentation/trello/events/deleted-suggestions.md

-# Trello Integration Configuration: When a new suggestion is deleted (action)
+ # Trello Integration Configuration Example: When a suggestion is deleted

 ### What is it for?
 This subsetting allows you to define if [deleted](/staff/delete.md) suggestions will be archived